ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v36.md

 You can now engage Managed Services for VMware Workload Transformation for the day to day management of the virtual infrastructure so that you are free to focus on critical items.
 This service offers a modular approach with the best in class tools and expertise to deliver remote managed services worldwide.

 You can add Managed Services for VMware Workload Transformation to your instance order at any time by requesting a consultation from the **Overview** page.
-For more information, see [Managed Services for VMware Workload Transformation](/docs/vmwaresolutions?topic=vmwaresolutions-managing_mcms).

 ### Enhancements for F5 BIG-IP
 {: #relnotes_v36-services-F5BIG}